Sector Profiles

 What may vary by sector

-What varies by sector is not the logic of IVRM but the content through which that logic is instantiated.
+What varies by sector is not the logic of IVRM but the content through which that logic is applied.
 Sector-specific variation may include capability domains, governance patterns, evidence environments, monitoring signals, dependency structures, intervention guidance, and common value-realization pathways.

 • Capability domains and emphasis